tenebrousedge/shell_guide/shell_guide.md

 ```shell
 $ rm -rf / some/path/to/a/file
 ```
 This will remove every file that you have access to.
 If you have administrator rights you can wipe the whole machine, and OSX will not stop you from doing this.
 Be careful what you type.
 Test commands to see what they do (for example, with `:p`) before trying them for real.
-Most of the time the only risk you'll run is having to restore something from source control or backups, but of course that requires you to use those things
+Most of the time the only risk you'll run is having to restore something from source control or backups, but of course that requires you to use those things.
+And of course the flip side of this is that if you ever do want to do something crazy like type eight characters and wipe the whole machine, you totally can.
+Just remember, with great power comes great responsibility.
+And yes, that's a line worth stealing :)

 ####Bash vs zsh